-- Use one of the Waterford Early Learning songs, books or activities—like the one below — from Waterford’s YouTube page.
+- Use one of the Waterford Early Learning songs, books or activities—like this one from Waterford’s YouTube page.

-- Schedule a Skype session or Google Hangout with an author.
+- Schedule a video conferencing session with an author.
 Or, if you know any local authors in your area, invite them to your class.
 Get some pointers for a smooth visit here.

 - Share the story of NASA Astronaut Kjell Lindgren and how reading paved his path to space.
 You can find his story here.

-- Practice spelling with young learners by using cooked noodles to spell words.
+- Practice spelling with young learners by using different materials to spell out words.
 Here’s a wonderful example of this.
 Waterford Reading Academy also has practice materials for letter-tracing and sentence-starting.
 Log in to your account and search under Activities > Resource Type > Practice Materials for more.

-- Discuss and brainstorm 100 reasons why learning to read, write, and speak is important.
+- Discuss and brainstorm together 100 reasons why learning to read, write, and speak is important.

 - Practice phonemes with this Sorting Baskets Phonics Activity.